Copyright by Bogdan Konstantynowicz on 14 January 2026.

 Wiejkowo lies 6 km south-east of Wolin city at present.
 The territory became part of the emerging Polish state

 under its first ruler Mieszko I around 967.
-Recent archaeological excavations on Wolin Island, Poland,

 are yielding evidence that may confirm the existence of the legendary Viking stronghold of Jomsborg.